LuisNordlSlav/arsenalVM/README.md

-this si a hobby virtual machine project.
+this is a hobby virtual machine project.